Meet Your Allies.

 Communications and Outreach Program Manager

-As Communications and Outreach Program Manager, Chelsea assists with program-specific messaging, outreach and storytelling for both Neighborhood Allies and our external partners in managing effective communications strategies, tactics and tools, and in crafting our organization’s overall messaging and impact in fundraising efforts.
-Chelsea works with the Director of Communications and Storytelling to convey the organization’s overall message and impact and assist in specific program outreach and communication strategy making.
+As Communications and Outreach Program Manager, Chelsea assists with program-specific messaging, outreach and storytelling for both Neighborhood Allies and our external partners.
+She helps to implement effective communications strategies, tactics and tools in order to craft our organization’s overall messaging and impact.
+Chelsea works with the Director of Communications and Storytelling to convey the organization’s message and impact and assists in specific program outreach and communication strategy-making.
 She also manages some day-to-day communications needs of the team, such as social media management, design, and article writing.

 Chelsea received a Bachelor of Arts in Communication from Allegheny College.
 During her time as an undergraduate, she gained experience in ethnographic interviewing, fundraising, outreach, and event planning through specific course work and student organization leadership roles.
 She is also a PULSE Alumni and is passionate about getting to know communities more deeply through hearing their stories.